marcoguerri/marcoguerri.github.io/_drafts/2016-05-19-mp30-data-corruption.markdown

 a000000
 {% endhighlight %}

-At first glance it looks different, but the 3 bits are placed at the same distances as in the first example.
+At first glance it looks different, but in fact the 3 bits are placed at the same distances as in the first example.
 The existence of a pattern seemed to rule out data corruption on the wire, but to have a clear picture of what was happening at the different layers I decided to carry out some experiments